Experiences at the green o

 See the landscape blanketed in white.“Yes!”
 The silky smooth long johns you bought back in LA can finally make their way out of your suitcase.
 You’ve been waiting a lifetime for a bucket-list adventure high up in the clouds, and there’s no reason to let winter stop you from enjoying the sights.
 The air in Montana is so clean and clear you can see for a hundred miles, from the Swan Range and the Bob Marshall Wilderness to the Garnet Mountains and beyond.
 You’ll see herds of bison wandering across white pastures.
 You’ll see more Christmas trees than you ever thought possible.
 It’s a spectacular sight, whether you’re riding in the basket of a hot air balloon or gazing down from a private helicopter tour.
 Ask your balloon pilot to sail so close over the tops of those big pines that you can do a “grab and go,” plucking powdery snow right off the trees.
 On a helicopter tour, you can ask to see Glacier National Park.
 Either way, an aerial tour makes for an excellent excuse to snuggle up close to the one you love.

 Make time for snowball fights.Kidding around is perhaps what grownups do best when they stay at the green o.
-An inviting ice skating rink spreads out across the lawn, and perfectly sharpened skates are at the ready in just your sizes.
-When you feel the urge to go sledding or tubing, there’s no need to worry about a long uphill climb.
-Our snowmobile chauffeur will give you a lift.
-But no romantic winter getaway at the green o would be complete without Pete and Repete.
-They’re the two majestic Percheron draft horses that pull you along on an enchanting horse-drawn sleigh ride through frosted forests and over powdery hills.
+Surround yourself in the magic of a Montana winter at the new Blast Mountain Ice Skating and Tubing Park, just down the road from the green o.
+It’s a festive center of snowy and icy fun, with thrilling snow tubing runs and a delightful ice skating pond.
+After a few runs or loops around the rink, take a break at the warming clubhouse to nibble on delicious snacks and sip hot chocolate, beer or wine.
+And no romantic winter getaway at the green o would be complete without a visit to see Pete and Repete.
+These majestic Percheron draft horses will pull you along on an enchanting horse-drawn sleigh ride through frosted forests and over powdery hills.
 And, as you sip your extra-chocolatey hot chocolate, their driver will regale you with riveting stories of local lore.
 Relaxation, recreation and rejuvenation.
 They’re all intertwined during wintertime in Montana.

 Explore experiences at Paws Up